 5. Yard Butler G-CORE Green Line Aerator

 With its simple, yet effective design, this core aerator from Yard Butler is an excellent solution for those with uneven, ailing lawns.
 It removes two 1/2 inch manual plug aerator at a time, and the tool is 31-1/2 inch long.
 This reduces the soil compaction and water run off, resulting in a healthier, more efficient lawn.
-You can break down thatch, and let in more water, air and fertilizer in to the roots.
+You can break down thatch, and let in more water, air, and fertilizer into the roots.

 4. Exaco Plastic Composting Tool

 Exaco’s compost aerator is light weight and easy to use.
 It measures a little over 30 inches long, and can effectively mix and aerate large compost bins.
 The endpiece features 3 prongs which can help in agitation.
 One of the problems that many home owners have when filling their own composting bin is packing it in too tight.
 This raises many of the same issues that dense soil does to your lawn.
 By aerating it, you are effectively speeding up the composting process by introducing looser space between the composted materials.
-The T-handle grip is easy to handle and it is made from a high quality polypropylene.
+The T-handle grip is easy to handle and it is made from a high-quality polypropylene.

 3. Redmon Wingdigger Compost Lawn Aerators

 If you’re interested in a compost aerator that takes less effort to use, Redmon’s offering will not disappoint.
-It is simple to use compared to other composting tools, without requiring any bending or twisting on your end.
+It is simple to use compared to other compositing tools, without requiring any bending or twisting on your end.
 Every time you add fresh composting materials into your bin, you can simply push the tool straight in, and then pull it out.
 It will efficiently deposit material from its wings throughout the compost pile.
 The angled handle gives you a more natural grip, and the galvanized steel materials are durable.

 2. Rittenhouse Pro 3 Prong Lawn Aerators

 If you’re looking for improved aeration efficiency, you need to check out this model from Rittenhouse.
 Although the price is steeper, it is built and recommended for professional as well as residential use.
 The compact nature makes it ideal for when full lawn aerators will not work.
 It is built from all steel, and there are no separate parts for it to malfunction.
-With its rugged shape, and triple prong setup, it works quicker than most manual lawn core aerators which only have two prongs.
+With its rugged shape and triple prong setup, it works quicker than most manual lawn core aerators which only have two prongs.

-With its unique design and concept, this model of manual lawn aerators from Punchau is surprisingly effective, and doesn’t cost you a fortune too.
+With its unique design and concept, this model of manual lawn aerators from Punchau is surprisingly effective and doesn’t cost you a fortune too.
 They work by strapping onto the bottom of your shoe, allowing you to aerate your lawn as you walk around on it.
-This lets you multi-task and take care of the lawn as you are mowing it.
+This lets you multi-task and takes care of the lawn as you are mowing it.
 It comes equipped with 3 durable straps with metal buckles.
-One size securely fits all, and the 2″ spikes are proven to effectively loosen compact soil.
+One size securely fits all, and the 2″ spikes are proven to effectively loosen the compact soil.